DonFranklie/calculator-app/readme.md

 1. Enter the first number in the input field.
 2. Select the desired arithmetic operation from the available options.
 3. Enter the second number in the input field.
-4. Click the "Calculate" button to perform the selected operation.
+4. Click the "=" button to perform the selected operation.
 5. The result will be displayed on the screen.

 ## Contributing